-Could it really be that cut and dry?
-Well, looking just at matcha powder for a moment, it might just be.
-But what is it about green, anyway?
+Could it really be that simple?
+Green = healthy?
+Well, looking at matcha powder for a moment as a spotlight, it might be.

 Chlorophyll (the bones behind that green hue) has an interesting twist when it comes to health, here we’ll discuss what actual health benefits chlorophyll might have, and why it’s a helpful visual indicator, but not always an absolute for a healthy diet.

 In what may seem a narrow emphasis of dietary color, many mistakenly accredit the vegetal green of chlorophyll as a stand-alone wellness compound.
 Not to say we shouldn’t trust our eyes, but as we’ll show here – just go with your gut instinct of green being healthy wisely.
 (Don't be fooled by fake green powders and dyes..)

 How much Chlorophyll should you have each Day?